Politic.

 the weight of its breath.

-Not a lie, but something worse—
+Not a lie, but something worse.

-a sentence they can live with.
+A sentence they can live with.

 And so they learn the cost:

-what cannot be spoken
+what cannot be spoken cannot be trusted,

-and what cannot be trusted
+and what cannot be trusted cannot save.

 “We don’t know,” they say.

-And in saying it,
+And in saying it, they learn what traps them.

-but the weight of the answer
+not the question, but the weight of the answer

 they refuse to bear.